3.7 RATING FROM 55 REVIEWS

 Having a power of attorney (POA) in place, whether it’s for a medical necessity or financial safeguard, can offer you and your family peace of mind in case of emergencies and more.
 Depending on the type of POA you opt for, the designated agent will have the ability to execute your wishes under specific circumstances or should you become incapacitated.

 An important aspect of planning your estate is establishing a POA, it’s simply another precautionary step you can take to protect your loved ones.
-Together with the attorneys of Silverman, Tokarsky & Forman, L.L.C, you can discuss the different types of POAs and see which is best for you, call 814-792-2412 today.
+Together with the attorneys of Silverman, Tokarsky & Forman, L.L.C., you can discuss the different types of POAs and see which is best for you, call 814-536-8600 today.

 Although you can draft your own POA or find a fill-in-the-blank template online, enlisting the help of an attorney will ensure that your POA is tailored to your needs and that it complies with Pennsylvania’s laws.
 The five types available to you are as follows: